Art-Sells/Arells/Build-Notes.md

 - *test multiple investment deletions...*
 - *the 24hr buttons that show should not be clickable*
 - *loading circle inside the line chart the same width as the line and the circle (including the icon inside) 5 px larger*
-- *add decimals to the end of the marketcap*

 ### Investment list
 - - (delete) *test this*